riavanitesh/Final-Project/README.md

 •	We plan to use the ARIMA and the LSTM neural network for the time series forecasting.

 ## Database Set up
-•	Create database in PostgreSQL by creating tables and input data.
+•	Our data is very large, so we first clean and split the file to two data tables, place and listing.
+Place mainly contains information about the area, and we have organized the "zip code", "city" and "state" information for us to link to other tables later.
+Listing is a table that contains property information, such as price, quantity, etc.

+• the second job, we created data, imported the data into SQL, and merged the tables of related information together through the SQL database.
+For example, the table of population information was merged with housing information, and then the content of location was added.
+In addition, the covid information table and the place table are merged, which helps us to draw relevant analysis results.

 ![SQL import data](https://user-images.githubusercontent.com/95401877/170906005-eb8f5357-defe-4881-83f9-c330809580fc.png)

-•	Joint tables "listing" and "population" together, named " listing_info", and "location_info" are combined "listing_info" with "population" tables.
+* Joint tables "listing" and "population" together, named " listing_info", and "location_info" are combined "listing_info" with "population" tables.

 ![SQL Join Tables](https://user-images.githubusercontent.com/95401877/170906007-45ed7f05-ee65-4ccc-aa42-8b0dfee7d92b.png)

-Moreover, we did join to "covid" table and "places" table to get "covid_info" table.
+* Moreover, we did join to "covid" table and "places" table to get "covid_info" table.

-•	Using SQLAlchemy to create engine by Jupyter get connection between databases.
+•	Finally, we built the engine and implemented the database connection through SQLAlchemy.
+It makes our database more convenient, and also provides convenience and foundation for subsequent visualization.

 ![SQL Connection String - Jupyter](https://user-images.githubusercontent.com/95401877/170906009-40d09664-5c8e-4702-8e2c-f54222340a0d.png)